 Here are some suggestions of summer reading programs:

 ∞ Local libraries – Find out if your municipality library has its own summer reading program.
 This makes it very convenient for redeeming logs for prizes.
-Our local library even hosts different events throughout the summer for kids and parents.
+Our local library even hosts different free events throughout the summer for kids and parents.

 ∞ County or city library system – In St. Louis, the county and city have their own sets of libraries that are separate from the municipality library in our town.
 Both systems have their own summer reading programs.
-The prizes often include books, coupons, special events like museum nights or pool parties, baseball tickets, and more!
+The prizes often include books, coupons, special events like museum nights or pool parties, baseball tickets, excursion tickets, and more!
 They have programs for all ages, too!